 Building a commercial brewery is a noble and exciting endeavor.
 For many, it is a dream they feel ready to realize.
 But starting a microbrewery isn’t cheap and easy.

 I founded two breweries in Asheville, NC (Green Man Brewing Company and French Broad Brewing Company) and I was active in the early brewing scene there from 1997-2006.

-Starting a microbrewery costs around $300,000 – 350,000.
-This likely includes a mixture of new / used equipment, possible non-union labor, and a lot of personal elbow grease.
+As a general rule, starting a microbrewery costs around $300,000 – 350,000.
+This likely includes a mixture of new and used equipment, possible non-union labor, and a lot of personal elbow grease.

 The resources needed to be a successful commercial brewer are as follows:

 - A handful of proven recipes that you have mastered on a small scale